 Long-term liquidity requirements consist primarily of obligations under our long-term debt and dividends paid to our preferred shareholders.
 We anticipate that long-term liquidity requirements will also include amounts required for property acquisitions and developments.
-In October 2013, the Company entered into an arrangement with a general contractor and intends to develop Park Van Ness, a primarily residential project with street-level retail.
-The total cost of the project, excluding predevelopment expense and land costs, is expected to be approximately \$93.0 million, a portion of which will be funded with a \$71.6 million construction-to-permanent loan that closed in October 2013 and the remainder will be funded with the Company's working capital, including its existing line of credit.
+The Company is developing Park Van Ness, a primarily residential project with street-level retail.
+The total cost of the project, excluding predevelopment expense and land costs, is expected to be approximately \$93.0 million, a portion of which is being funded with a \$71.6 million construction-to-permanent loan and the remainder will be funded with the Company's working capital, including its existing line of credit.
 The Company may also redevelop certain of the Current Portfolio Properties and may develop additional freestanding outparcels or expansions within certain of the Shopping Centers.

 Acquisition and development of properties are undertaken only after careful analysis and review, and management's determination that such properties are expected to provide long-term earnings and cash flow growth.
 During the coming year, developments, expansions or acquisitions are expected to be funded with available cash, bank borrowings from the Company's credit line, construction and permanent financing, proceeds from the operation of the Company's dividend reinvestment plan or other external debt or equity capital resources available to the Company.
 Any future borrowings may be at the Saul Centers, Operating Partnership or Subsidiary Partnership level, and securities offerings may include (subject to certain limitations) the issuance of additional limited partnership interests in the Operating Partnership which can be converted into shares of Saul Centers common stock.
 The availability and terms of any such financing will depend upon market and other conditions.